N-Code-N/Stingers/README.md

 flutter test
 ```

-All three gate "done" locally, and [CI](.github/workflows/ci.yml) runs exactly the same
+All three gate "done" locally.
+[CI](.github/workflows/ci.yml) runs analyze and test the
-three plus a regenerate-and-diff step for the Drift and l10n output.
+same way, and folds the format check into one regenerate-format-and-diff step, which
+also catches Drift or l10n output that was never regenerated.
+Formatting has to happen
+before that diff: drift_dev formats its own output at 80 columns and ignores the
+`page_width: 90` in `analysis_options.yaml` that `dart format` obeys, so comparing
+straight after codegen just diffs the two widths against each other.
 The backend has its
 own gate: `deno check`, `deno lint`, `deno fmt --check` and `deno test` inside
 `supabase/functions`, wired into the same CI run.

-200 Dart tests, 18 Deno tests.
+214 Dart tests, 18 Deno tests.
 The ones worth reading first, because they encode
 decisions rather than behaviour:

 - `test/core/theme/app_theme_test.dart` — every `ColorScheme` role is warm, nothing is